NHSDigital/software-engineering-quality-framework/README.md

 It aims to:
 1. Describe a shared (across multiple teams) definition of "good" engineering
-2. Provide tools for teams to gain insight into their current engineering maturity levels
+2. Provide tools for teams to gain insight into their current engineering maturity levels and their level of [technical debt](tech-debt.md)
-3. Provide resources to support teams to increase their engineering maturity levels
+3. Provide resources to support teams to increase their engineering maturity levels and manage their [technical debt](tech-debt.md)

 ![Ecosystem](images/engineering-ecosystem.png)
 ## Philosophy